• Home

 • EPK for Kansas Songwriter

 Focus!
 Life has so many distractions.
 Do this.
 Do that.
 I am trying to keep life simple.
 I am a songwriter.
 I write songs.
 Maybe you're a family or a friend, a songwriter or maybe you love my music.
 Stop by, read some blogs, listen to some songs, and hang out with me.
-Thanks, Jim
+Check our my blog (Kansas Songwriter), iInstagram and You Tube to get to know me better.
+I will be sharing my journey and I'm hoping that you get inspiration and ideas to help you in yours.

 0:00/???